andydlindsay/blogposts/use-state/README.md

 # Understanding React's `useState` hook

+First, what is a hook?
+Hooks are JavaScript functions that allow our functional components to "hook" into React itself.
+This gives us a way to manage data, safely handle side effects, and take advantage of other cool React features.
+Some hooks are built into React such as `useState` (the subject of this article) and some have been written by the community and these are known as _custom hooks_.

 React has had functional components since the beginning.
 It wasn't functional components that were added to React in 2019, it was `hooks`.

 Prior to the introduction of hooks, functional components were for _presentation_.
 They had no internal state and acted only on `props` being passed in.
 This is because functions have no memory.